-Decision Making in Software Architecture
+Decision Making in Software Development

 This part of the process is the one that will help you make decisions.
 Note that you don’t need to use this set up for every decision you need to make, but it’s useful to apply this pattern whenever the choice you want to make has an impact on multiple parts of your system and/or multiple teams.

-Furthermore, you don’t need to create meetings for each of the steps mentioned below.
+You don’t need to create meetings for each of the steps mentioned below.
 Depending on the size and importance of the decision, you may want to combine them into a single one.
 If you prepare well, you can go to a one-hour meeting and explain a given problem, study the alternatives and then make your decision.
 When you get enough experience, you can even make it in less time.
 Low-impact decisions can even be made on-the-fly after a short discussion.
 In any case, if it’s relevant enough, better follow the steps described below in terms of writing down the inputs and outputs.

 If your project has several teams, you can also split decision making per team when that makes sense.
 Especially if the problem is likely to impact only to a part of the project.